 The way in which lists are handled in MMP can make a huge difference.

 For Ontario’s electoral reform referendum in 2007, the Citizen’s coalition tasked with studying different systems settled on Mixed Member Proportional.
 But because they were pressed for time, they were not up to speed on the List issue, so they chose Closed List MMP.
-There were many factors in the failure of the 2007 referendum, but because the system on offer was Closed List MMP, many electoral reformers voted against it.
+There were many factors in the failure of the 2007 referendum, but because the system on offer was Closed List MMP, thinking we’d get a second chance, any electoral reformers voted against it.

-The truth is that New Zealand and Germany are both happy with Closed List MMP.
-But Canadians are very resistant to giving extra power over elections to political parties.
+The truth is New Zealand and Germany are both happy with Closed List MMP.
+But Canadians are resistant to giving even more power over elections to political parties than they already have here.
 Mr. Gray points out this problem, but his video makes it seem as though this is a necessary part of MMP.
 But it isn’t.
 Canadians are much more likely to choose Open Lists that allow voters to vote for specific candidates on the party list side of the ballot, or even a listless system, where the party side MPs are chosen from the candidates with the greatest number of votes who did not win constituency seats.

-It’s also possible to use AV or STV instead of FPTP to elect local candidates, but the point is there are *many* different ways MMP can be achieved, but Mr. Gray’s excellent video makes a case for the form of MMP most electoral reformers believe Canadians are least likely to accept.
+It’s also possible to use AV or STV instead of FPTP to elect local candidates.
+The point is there are *many* different ways MMP can be achieved, but Mr. Gray’s excellent video makes a case for the form of MMP most electoral reformers believe Canadians are least likely to accept.

 Mr. Gray’s series of videos is very good, but it is important for Canadian learners to be aware of these issues.